CityOfPhiladelphia/vue-sso/README.md

 ### Tue.
 Sep.
 12, 2023.
 - Please ignore version 1.3.1.
 - Version 1.4.0 adds the `Vue` parameter to the `ssoLib` functio so, it means, when running `Vue.use(VueSSO, { store, config });` the library passes down the Vue insteance to the configuration.

+### Fri.
+Sep.
+15, 2023
+- Version 1.4.1 refactored the whole library to fix an issue when switching between "City employee" and "Regular user" sign in buttons.
+It should not affect anything from version 1.4.0 and ahead, just apply the fix.